 It was the 19th of March, 1985, when police in Garden Grove, California, received a call from David Brown.
 He exclaimed that he had found his wife, Linda Brown, suffering from gunshot wounds in her bed.
-He claimed that he had left the family’s home earlier in the evening after becoming exacerbated by his wife bickering with his 14-year-old daughter, Cinnamon Brown.
+He claimed that he had left the family’s home earlier in the evening after becoming exasperated by his wife bickering with his 14-year-old daughter, Cinnamon Brown.
 Cinnamon was David’s daughter from an earlier relationship.

 Linda had been shot twice in the abdomen at close range.
 She was rushed to Fountain Valley Community Hospital where she was pronounced dead shortly thereafter.
 A couple of hours after the shooting, police would find Cinnamon.
 She was shaking behind a doghouse in the back yard, surrounded by her own vomit.
 She had taken an overdose of prescription medication and a note would be found in her hand which read: “Dear God, please forgive me.
 I didn’t mean to hurt her.”1

 Cinnamon would be ordered to stand trial for the murder of Linda and she pleaded not-guilty by reason of insanity.

 Deputy District Attorney Mike Maguire described the murder as cold-blooded and said that Cinnamon had carried out the murder because she was depressed and angry because Linda had threatened to throw her out of the house.2

 Cinnamon’s own father would testify against her during her murder trial, stating that she had been moody in the weeks leading up to the murder and that she had spoken about suicide.
 He also testified that he had shown Cinnamon how to shoot a gun just the evening before Linda was killed.

 Cinnamon would be found guilty of first-degree murder.
 When the guilty verdict was read aloud, Cinnamon looked stunned and stated: “I don’t understand…”